fbpx

 Commitments

-If you are selected to be part of the training program, you will need to commit to:
+If you are selected to be part of the training program, you will need to commit to the:

 • one volunteer support worker shift per fortnight over a minimum of 12 months